davidglenntech/azure-network-protocols/README.md

 _Note: The 'ping' tool within Command Prompt (cmd) / PowerShell uses protocol ICMPv4._
 - Minimize the virtual machine to the Azure Portal.
 - Go to VM2's Overview page and copy the PRIVATE IP address (this example uses **10.0.0.5**).
-- Return to VM2, press the Windows Key/Button and seach for "CMD" or "PowerShell".
+- Return to VM2, press the Windows Key/Button and search for "CMD" or "PowerShell".
 - Type in `ping -t <Private IP address>` (this example would use command **ping -t 10.0.0.5**).
   - On Wireshark, you should be able to see the results of packets being perpetually sent and received.
 <p align="center">